-On Thursday, the State Opening of Parliament once again takes place in London with The Queen travelling to the Palace of Westminster to deliver a speech outlining her government’s agenda for the next parliamentary session.
+On Tuesday, the State Opening of Parliament takes place in London with The Queen travelling to the Palace of Westminster to deliver a speech outlining her government’s agenda for the next parliamentary session.

 The day is full of historical traditions, from searching the cellars for gunpowder to Black Rod and her big baton.
 But the strangest tradition of all has to be the taking of a hostage by Her Majesty to ensure her safe return.